Planning for Equines and Exotics

 Planning for the Future Care of Exotics

-An animal that is not considered a companion animal (dog, cat, rabbit, fish, etc.) will require extra attention and careful planning when arranging for its future care.
+An animal who is not considered a companion animal (dog, cat, rabbit, fish, etc.) will require extra attention and careful planning when arranging for their future care.
 Unusual or unfamiliar species are less likely to be welcomed by family members or friends, so it is never too early to start thinking about who can step in and provide a home if needed.
 Consider sanctuaries and special retirement homes that can provide continuous care for unusual species and make arrangements far in advance.
+A pet trust may also be a good option for these types of animals.
+See our Pet Trust Primer for more information.